Rudy Van Gelder: Early life

 Van Gelder trained as an optometrist at Philadelphia's Pennsylvania College of Optometry because he did not think he could earn a living as a recording engineer.
 He received an O.D. degree from the institution in 1946.
-Thereafter, Van Gelder maintained an optometry practice in Teaneck, New Jersey until 1959.
+Thereafter, he maintained an optometry practice in Teaneck, New Jersey until 1959 when he made the transition to full-time recording engineer.

 Career

 In the evenings after work, Van Gelder recorded local musicians who wanted 78-rpm recordings of their work.
 From 1946, Van Gelder recorded in his parents' house in Hackensack, New Jersey, in which a control room was built adjacent to the living room, which served as the musicians' performing area.
-The dry acoustics of this working space were partly responsible for Van Gelder's inimitable recording aesthetic.
+The dry acoustics of the working space were partly responsible for Van Gelder's inimitable recording aesthetic.

-"When I first started, I was interested in improving the quality of the playback equipment I had," Van Gelder commented in 2005; "I never was really happy with what I heard.
+"When I first started, I was interested in improving the quality of the playback equipment I had," he commented in 2005; "I never was really happy with what I heard.
 I always assumed the records made by the big companies sounded better than what I could reproduce.
 So that's how I got interested in the process.
 I acquired everything I could to play back audio: speakers, turntables, amplifiers".
 One of Van Gelder's friends, the baritone saxophonist Gil Mellé, introduced him to Alfred Lion, a producer for Blue Note Records, in 1953.

 In the 1950s, Van Gelder performed engineering and mastering for the classical label Vox Records.
 He became a full-time recording engineer in 1959.
-In 1959, he moved the Van Gelder Studio to a larger purpose-built facility in Englewood Cliffs, a few miles southeast of the original location.
-An obituarist in the London Daily Telegraph wrote of "Van Gelder's extreme fastidiousness" as an engineer, and his insistence on "no food or drink in the studio, and on no account was anyone to touch a microphone.
+In 1959, he moved Van Gelder Studio to a larger purpose-built facility in Englewood Cliffs, a few miles southeast of the original location.
+An obituarist in the Daily Telegraph, a British newspaper, wrote of "Van Gelder's extreme fastidiousness" as an engineer, and his insistence on "no food or drink in the studio, and on no account was anyone to touch a microphone.
 He himself always wore gloves when handling equipment".